RISCV-on-Microsemi-FPGA/SoftConsole/riscv-simple-baremetal-bootloader/README.txt

     - no parity
     - no flow control

-This example displays a message on HyperTerminal then echoes back characters typed in HyperTerminal.
+This example displays a message on HyperTerminal.
+Use the interactive use interface to give commands from HyperTerminal.

 --------------------------------------------------------------------------------
                                 Target hardware